HelperGhost/HelperDB/README.md

 # HelperDB
-The core of database for the bot isnt working so I need to make a Library.
+A database for discord bots.
+And you can use it everywhere you want to use it.